charlesleclerc-fan/lifeoria/README.md

-# 🌿 CalmMind - Therapy Bot
+# Lifeoria - Therapy Bot

 (No medical advice is provided.
-CalmMind is for emotional support and listening only.)
+Lifeoria is for emotional support and listening only.)

 Therapy Bot is an empathetic, conversational therapy chatbot built with the ChatGPT API, LangChain, and Streamlit.
 It provides a safe, non-judgmental space where users can share their feelings and receive calm, compassionate responses — not diagnoses.

 ![1](1.png)

-# 💡 Features
+# Features

 GPT-powered therapy-style conversation
 Empathetic and calming response generation